obi-ontology/obi-ontology.org/docs/data-properties.md

 - [`has xsd:dateTime value`](???) or [`has xsd:dateTimeStamp value`](???) (includes time zone)for a datum containing a xsd:dateTime formatted date or time.
 Has xsd:dateTime or xsd:dateTimeStamp range, respectively.
 Details are in [Date, Time, and Duration Datums](/docs/datatype-time/); examples of use are in the [Time stamped data](/docs/data-time-stamped/) section.

 Representation of [rational](https://www.w3.org/2007/OWL/wiki/OWL_Rational) numbers is a bit more tricky.

 In the future numeric datums will likely include precision and error attributes.

 #### Units

-If a numeric or datetime value needs a unit associated with it (e.g. metre, kilogram, hour, minute) the [`has measurement unit label`](http://purl.obolibrary.org/obo/IAO_0000039) object property can be used to point to a [`measurement unit label`](http://purl.obolibrary.org/obo/IAO_0000003) entity such as one of the [`Units of Measure Ontology`](http://purl.obolibrary.org/obo/UO_0000000) terms.
+If a numeric or datetime value needs a unit associated with it (e.g. metre, kilogram, hour, minute) the [`has measurement unit label`](http://purl.obolibrary.org/obo/IAO_0000039) object property can be used to point to a [`measurement unit label`](http://purl.obolibrary.org/obo/IAO_0000003) entity such as one of the [`Units of Measure Ontology`](http://purl.obolibrary.org/obo/UO_0000000) (UO) terms.
 For example, the strings "20g", "20 grams", and "0.02kg" may differ by string comparison, but can be translated into identical value + unit atomic components: a decimal 20.0 and a "gram" mass unit.

+Note that the [Units of Measure Ontology](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3468815/) is provided in two versions, one which enumerates particular units like `meter` as individuals of a parent unit class, while the other version supplies all units as classes.
+OBI works with units as individuals.

-A 2009 comment explains the history of this term: *"[We decided to hedge on what units of measure are, instead talking about measurement unit labels, which are the information content entities that are about whatever measurement units are.
-For IAO we need that information entity in any case.
-See the term measurement unit label]"*
+A 2009 editor note in [`is quality measurement of`](http://purl.obolibrary.org/obo/IAO_0000221) explains `has measurement unit label`: *"We decided to hedge on what units of measure are, instead talking about measurement unit labels, which are the information content entities that are about whatever measurement units are.
+For IAO we need that information entity in any case."*

 #### Boolean datum

 - [`has xsd:boolean value`](???) for a datum which is represented as a yes/no or true/false value.
 See [Boolean Datums](/docs/datatype-boolean/).

-#### String (symbol????) datum
+#### String datum

-- [`has xsd:string value`](???) for a textual datum that does not fit on a categorical scale but which can be compared (like a token) to other strings.
+- [`has xsd:string value`](???) for a textual datum can at the very least be compared to other strings.
 See [String Datums](/docs/datatype-string/).
-Example: The (fictitious) [`Social Security Number`](http://purl.obolibrary.org/obo/NCIT_C25686) "000-11-2222", an identifier which is not really on a scale or a categorical value.
-It is essentially atomic; it serves a data matchmaking role.

-- Note that one can actually define categorical options for a string value, as described in String Datums section.
-However such choices are not ontology entities, and so have no properties or relations.
+Note that categorical options can be defined using regular expressions, as described in String Datums section.
+However such choices are not ontology entities, and so lack properties or relations.

+#### String datum - token

+- [`has token value`](???) is a `has xsd:string value` subproperty reserved for strings that are not subject to further parsing processes, at least within the scope of the ontology they are referenced in.
+Example: The (fictitious) [`Social Security Number`](http://purl.obolibrary.org/obo/NCIT_C25686) "000-11-2222", an identifier which serves a data matchmaking role, and which is for practical purposes atomic (although sequences of 0's can mark fictitious records).

+#### String datum - parsable

+- [`has parsable value`](???) is a `has xsd:string value` subproperty reserved for textual values that are linguistically or computationally coded.

+A parsable value holds "undigested" data, say, in preparation for parsing by SPARQL etc. into more atomic components.
+Other object relations may be provided to enable interpretation of such values.
+It can store values that may or may not fit directly on a numeric or categorical scale, as well as linguistic content (words, phrases, sentences with an optional OWL language facet.
+For example: "16500 Mullholland Dr., Los Angeles, CA, USA" can be attached to a [`street address`](http://purl.obolibrary.org/obo/NCIT_C25690) datum.
+The value needs parsing to extract house/apartment number, street, city, country, etc.  "20g" may be held as a string representation en route to becoming a scalar value + unit data property pair or [scalar value specification](/docs/data-vs/).

+Parsable strings could technically be stored as annotations but the potential for referencing them as input our output of process axioms (e.g. in natural language processing) is then lost.

 #### Other resource datum

 - [`has xsd:anyURI value`](???) for a datum which contains a URI pointing to a document or other type of resource file.
 Example: an ICE [`analytical cytology data file`](http://purl.obolibrary.org/obo/OBI_0000210) specification ["https://onlinelibrary.wiley.com/doi/epdf/10.1002/cyto.990110303"](https://onlinelibrary.wiley.com/doi/epdf/10.1002/cyto.990110303)

-### String representation compatible

-A datum can have a linguistically or computationally coded textual value using OBI's [`has xsd:string representation`](???) data property.
-A string representation value can hold "undigested" data, say, in preparation for parsing by SPARQL etc. into more atomic components.
-Other object relations may be provided to enable interpretation of such values.
-It can store values that may or may not fit directly on a numeric or categorical scale, as well as linguistic content (words, phrases, sentences with an optional OWL language facet.
-For example:

-- The address "16500 Mullholland Dr., Los Angeles, CA, USA" can be attached to a [`street address`](http://purl.obolibrary.org/obo/NCIT_C25690) datum.
-The value needs parsing to extract house/apartment number, street, city, country, etc.

-- "20g" may be held as a string representation en route to becoming a scalar value + unit data property pair or [scalar value specification](/docs/data-vs/).

-Such data could technically be stored as annotations but the potential for referencing it as input our output of process axioms (e.g. in natural language processing) is then lost.

 ### Scalar value specification compatible